RWBlennerhed/MigraineAuraSimulator/README.md

     Usage and License:
     This program is free to use and develop, as long as the copyright is respected.
-    All aura images used in this program were, created by me, Robert William Blennerhed.
+    All aura images/icons used in this program were, created by me, Robert William Blennerhed.
     https://www.rpiforalla.se/